cassaram09/technical-coach-training/06_escalation/02_submitting_a_jira_ticket.md

 | Priority | Definition |
 | -------- | ---------- |
 | Blocker | Issues that prevent paid users from learning, or sitewide issues that affect all users.
 For example: a paid user's IDE not working or they can't access their track or billing.
 Or, AAQ is broken, or `learn.co` is down. **Use with caution**. |
 | High | Issues that prevent unpaid users from learning, or a paid student has an issue that is causing a poor experience.
-For example: a paid user's lights on `learn.co` aren't or is having chat issues; an free user can't access a free track or get their IDE to work.
+For example: a paid user's lights on `learn.co` aren't or is having chat issues; a free user can't access a free track or get their IDE to work.
 | Medium | An issue that needs to be addressed and may be causing a poor experience but does not need to be fixed for a few business days.
 For example, a paid user has Slack invitation issues, or can't switch their blog type; a free user's track lights won't flip but they can proceed.
-| Low |An issue that would be nice to fix, but can be addressed down the road during a clean up week.
-For example, visual quirks, feature requests or improvements; free user has has a problem with slack or their progress data is incorrect.
+| Low | An issue that would be nice to fix, but can be addressed down the road during a clean up week.
+For example, visual quirks, feature requests or improvements; free user has has a problem with Slack or their progress data is incorrect.

 **Raising a blocking issue will alert the entire Flatiron staff.
 Use ONLY for critical issues.**

 [Use this spreadsheet to determine which priority level you should use.](https://docs.google.com/a/flatironschool.com/spreadsheets/d/1_yr-CsT0hIfSEcz9vv9yjkRGWQLeKmG40SNjywphoOc/edit?usp=sharing)

 **Note: Before raising a blocking issue, you'll need to determine if the user is paying or not.
-Additionally, if the student can move forward (go to the next lesson for now), then this is not a blocking issue.**
+Additionally, if the student can move forward (go to the next lesson for now), then it is *not* a blocking issue.**

 ## Resources